Skip to content

 Mediation is a required first step before most tribunal appeals.
 You contact a mediation adviser (details will be on the refusal letter), and you can either participate in mediation or simply get a certificate confirming you’ve considered it.
 You don’t have to actually mediate.
 The certificate is usually issued within 3 working days if you decline.

-SEND Tribunal is an independent panel that reviews the LA's decision.
+SEND Tribunal is an independent panel that reviews the LA’s decision.
 You have 2 months from the refusal letter (or 1 month from your mediation certificate, whichever is later) to appeal.
-The tribunal applies the law, not the LA's local policy.
+The tribunal applies the law, not the LA’s local policy.
+Don’t leave it until the last week.

-For more detail on the request process, including what evidence to include and template letter tips, see our upcoming guide: How to Request an EHCP Assessment.
+For more detail on the request process, including what evidence to include and template letter tips, see our guide: How to Request an EHCP Assessment.

 Getting help